-Trump likely paid less in federal income tax than average middle-class American
+Trump probably paid less in federal income tax than average middle-class American

 By 2018 that burden had been slashed by more than half, with the top 400 paying an effective total rate of less than 25 percent — lower than the effective tax rate paid by the bottom half of American households.

-Saez and Zucman's tallies include not just federal income tax, but also corporate, state and local taxes.
+Saez and Zucman’s tallies include not just federal income tax but also corporate, state and local taxes.

-That decline is due in part due to deliberate congressional policy choices, with steep drops observed following the Reagan tax cuts in the 1980s and, more recently, the Trump tax cuts in 2017.
+That decline is partly because of deliberate congressional policy choices, with steep drops observed following the Reagan tax cuts in the 1980s and, more recently, the Trump tax cuts in 2017.
 That law lowered the top rate on federal income taxes and slashed the corporate tax rate, both of which were unlikely to have benefited Trump personally.
-It also limited taxpayers’ ability to deduct their state and local taxes which may have squeezed Trump.
+It also limited taxpayers’ ability to deduct their state and local taxes, which may have squeezed Trump.
 But the GOP tax law also significantly expanded a deduction for pass-through, which may have benefited the president.

 Congress has also restricted funding for the Internal Revenue Service in recent years, giving the agency fewer resources to go after suspected cases of tax fraud.
 An investigation by ProPublica found that the wealthy have been the primary beneficiaries of that policy change, which effectively slashed the audit rate for the richest 1 percent of taxpayers.